 Around 7,000 years ago, the level of the sea was much lower than it is now and great quantities of sand some thirty to forty metres deep gradually accumulated to form submerged sand ridges which developed into the barrier islands we see today.

-Parallel to this, the local rivers deposited large amounts of sediment which resulted in the salt marshes and islets that today form an integral part of the Ria Formosa Natural Park.
+Parallel to this, the local rivers deposited large amounts of sediment which resulted in the salt marshes and islets that today form an integral part of the Ria Formosa Natural Park (indicated on the Google map below).

 Salt marshes rank among the most productive ecosystems on the planet and salt has been harvested in Ria Formosa for more then 2,000 years.
 Today, the salt-pans provide a natural habitat for many species of birds while five large Roman salting tanks give visitors a good idea of how the Algarve’s locally-caught fish was salted and preserved prior to being distributed all over the Roman Empire.